jhonatasrm/jhonatasrm/README.md

 ### Hello!
 My name is Jhonatas Rodrigues Machado
-#### I'm a Software Developer with personal projects of apps for Android, Add-ons for Firefox, and I have plans to port some of my Add-ons to Google Chrome as well.
+#### I'm a Software Developer, and on this GitHub account, I have several personal projects, including Firefox Add-ons.
+I also plan to expand them to Google Chrome.
 <br>
 <div align="center">
   <a href="https://github.com/jhonatasrm">